Terms of Reference for Plans and Amendments

 The practice of creating and developing a new community in the City of Edmonton is an exciting and challenging prospect.
 It is about building communities that are healthy, vibrant, sustainable, respect the natural environment, honour local history, and establish a compelling vision of the future.

-However, it is also about reconciling provincial statutes, municipal bylaws, policies and procedures within the plan, and business practices, with citizen and industry expectations.
 Everyone involved in the process must consider their role in creating and developing complete communities that contribute to Edmonton’s natural environment, social and cultural capital, economy, and overall quality of life.

 Technical Report Requirements